sagemath/trac_to_gh/Issue 7943.md

 # Issue 7943: move docbuild commands to their own targets in SAGE_ROOT/makefile

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7943

 Original creator: mvngu